fralalonde/rsdk/README.md

 Rsdk can be installed on Windows, Mac and Linux systems.
 It integrates with bash, powershell, zsh and fish shells.

 Rsdk has limited functionality (no offline mode, etc.)
 It is not pretty but works quite well.

+## Disclaimer
+**Rsdk is beta quality software and may spuriously eat your dog even if you didn't have one.**

 ## Installation